Signature moments to characterize laws of stochastic processes: Features for Geometric Rough Paths

-\end{enumerate} A $p$-rough path $\mathbf{x}$ is called {geometric} if there exists a sequence of smooth rough paths $(\mathbf{x}_n)_{n \geq 1}$ such that $\mathbf{x}_n \rightarrow \mathbf{x}$ in $p$-variation metric.\footnote{See~\cite[Eq.~(3.70)]{lyons-qian-02} for the definition of the $p$-variation metric; for brevity, we do not give a definition here, particularly because its explicit form plays no role in the sequel.} We denote by $\pathspVar{p}=\pathspVar{p}(V)$ the space of geometric $p$-rough paths equipped with $p$-variation metric.
+A $p$-rough path $\mathbf{x}$ is called \emph{geometric} if there exist $p$-rough paths $(\mathbf{x}_n)_{n \geq 1}$ which are the canonical lifts of smooth paths such that $\mathbf{x}_n \rightarrow \mathbf{x}$ in the $p$-variation metric $d_{p\Var}$.\footnote{See~\citep[Eq.~(3.70)]{lyons-qian-02} for the definition of the $p$-variation metric; for brevity, we do not give a definition here, particularly because its explicit form plays no role in the sequel.}